 Types of Economies of Scale

-The Economies of Scale may be divided into two categories- 1) Internal Economies and 2) External Economies.
+The Economies of Scale may be divided into two categories-

 External Economics: External Economics are the economies that originate from factors outside the organisation.
 These economies result in the increase in the main organisation by the increase in the quality of factors outside the organisation like better transportation, better labour, infrastructure, etc. Due to the betterment of these external factors, the cost of production per unit of an item in the organisation decreases.